News:

 The Tassie Devil(le)

-Quote from: Daffer on Yesterday at 10:53:32 PMWow thank you for the info definitely helos alot!
+Quote from: Daffer on May 11, 2025, 10:53:32 PMWow thank you for the info definitely helos alot!
 This does leave me with 2 questions.
 1 can I leave the Spark plug in that's behind the generator?
 And 2 could I start the engine without a muffler?

 Yes, you can leave the Spark Plug in, but it will just make turning the engine over by hand just that little bit difficult.